 - Domes: These domes can be placed over your plant to create humidity, but make sure to remove it for a few hours a day to allow your plant to get air flow.

-- Fine-misting: If you want to spritz your plants with water, we recommend only doing so for plants in bright light areas that receive good airflow.
-This method only increases humidity somewhat locally for a few minutes, but when it evaporates, the humidity goes back to what it was.
+- Fine-misting: If you want to mist your plants with water, we recommend only doing so for plants in bright light areas that receive good airflow.
+This method only increases humidity somewhat locally for a short period, and when it evaporates, the humidity goes back to what it was.

 - Terrarium or bottle garden: Can be used to group plants together to create mini-environments where the walls of the vases will help maintain humidity.
 For more information on how to build a terrarium, check out our blog here.